rhythmgt/Decentralised-Auction/README.md

 # Decentralised-Auction
 This is a blockchain based e-Auction system
+For detailed explaination on how this works, watch <a href = https://youtu.be/6q05OFIF_uE>this</a> video.

 ## Dependencies
 1. Install Metamask for your browser